LukasOpenValue/customer-statement-processor/README.md

 I believe in clean code and that documentation should be reflected in meaningful class, method and variable names, so there is no java-doc to be found.
 If needed of course I could provide an extensive java-doc as well.

 The solution using a set on the validator class to track the references was just made for time sake.
 I wanted a quick way to check the references across files.
 In a more fleshed out version I would have used a database to store the references and used spring batching to work through multiple files.

 I only wanted to print the validation errors that were mentioned in the assignment into the report.
 There could be a point made to have a parsing error file as well where things like missing values, wrong values and incorrect IBANs could be logged.

+The pipeline could get extended with some additional code checks like checkstyle or sonarqube.